sBuiltaJr/imageGenSD/README.md

 Confirms the bot has the bare minimum capability for interacting in the Guild.

-`/listprofiles`
+`/listprofiles {user}`

-- Show all profiles associated your Discord account
+- Show all profiles associated with a specific Discord account.

-Provides a paginated menu of profile names and IDs associated with the user's Discord account (and stored in the database).
+Provides a paginated menu of profile names and IDs associated with a Discord account (and stored in the database).
 If none, it encourages the user to create a profile with an appropriate command.

 Pages can be navigated with the provided buttons and will be eventually disabled after a timeout.

+Not specifying `user` will cause the menu to show the author's profiles.

-Only the user requesting the list is allowed to use the navigation buttons.
+Only the command author is allowed to use the navigation buttons.

 `/roll`